kloon/OpenBeerFiller/readme.md

 # Open Beer Filler
-This application is a Arduino/ESP based beer filling controller.
-The idea was started by Christopher Harrison-Hawkes AKA HarryBrew69 on YouTube.
-This application work by controlling a beer bottling line via a microcrontoller and various sensors.
+Open Beer Filler is an Arduino Uno sketch for controlling a beer filling line.
+The idea was started by Christopher Harrison-Hawkes AKA [HarryBrew69 on YouTube](https://www.youtube.com/channel/UCIIYTzYpd8D7y816diZB0Dw).
+The sketch works by controlling a beer bottling line via a Arduino Uno and various sensors.

 ## Configuration
-Before uploading the sketch to your microcontroller be sure to modify the InputConfig.h and Config.h files to map it to your microcontroller pins.
+Before uploading the sketch to your Arduino Uno be sure to modify the InputConfig.h and Config.h files to map it to your microcontroller pins.
+We have mapped the pins to default so if you follow the Schematic below it should work out of the box.

 ### InputConfig.h Definitions
 VARIABLE | DEFINITION